 Monica Hatton recently moved to North Haven and has already made an immediate impact.
 She set up a group that advocates for the rights of special needs children, the North Haven Special Needs Advisory Group.
 Described as relentlessly optimistic, Monica is also a member of the CT State Advisory Council for Special Education and on the North Haven District Special Needs Steering Committee, Clintonville PTA, North Haven PTA Council, PATH, CT State Advisory Council for Special Education, North Haven Special Needs Steering Committee, and many others.

-Gabi Garcia Perez has run a mentoring program for three years, connecting shoreline and New Haven students to form mutually beneficial relationships.
+Gabi Garcia-Perez is the founder of the Community Integration Mentoring Program (CIMP), connecting young students from communities through Connecticut to empower then to become active members of society.
+The result is long-lasting mutually beneficial relationships.
 During COVID, she focused her resources and connections to address food and financial insecurity.
 She has personally helped people affected by COVID, and stresses that it has been really important to work within the framework built by local advocates and organizations to understand what is going on in people’s lives while seeking to make a difference.
 She’s also been active working with Unified Sports in Guilford and beyond, allowing those with disabilities to shine in the sports world.

 Through his work at Middlesex Habitat for Humanity of CT, David Evangelisti has given meaning to the word selfless.
 He’s always generous with his time and talents, bringing light and life to every project he works on, including several Habitat builds and setting up the ReStore.
 He helps fundraising efforts and works tirelessly to bring affordable housing to the shoreline.
 Because of his dedication, there is now a Habitat home being built in Westbrook.
 This was David’s dream for the shoreline.
 He is also one of the founders of Sister Cities Essex Haiti whose mission is to sustain partnerships with the people of Deschapelles.